Pawel-Gnat/Frontend-Mentor-FAQ-Accordion-Card/README.md

 ### What I learned

 I struggled to do this challenge in 15 hours.
 I had a really hard times with javascript, images and toggling accordeon with arrow.
 I learned A LOT (css selectors, ::after pseudoelement), but I still think this challenge was hard.
 I didn't like that bold font on button focus, so I decided to not code it.
+I added small animation on my orange box while desktop view.

 ## Author